jponko/HF-Clothesline-Antenna-and-Controller/README.md

 ![MotorControl](mc-back.jpg)

+Back of rotary encoder housing showing the encoder disk mounted to the drive pully with nylon standoffs.
 The roller guides are from an old VCR.
 The opening will get a plastic cover.

 ![MotorControl](mc-side.jpg)